Samantha’s Hope – Free Unisex Scarf pattern

 CH1 (does not count as a st), turn, HDC in each st across.

 Rows 7-16 CH1, turn, HDC in each st across.

 And there you have it!
 The Samantha’s Hope Unisex Scarf pattern.
 Do remember to take me on IG.
 You can find me here.

-If you would like to sign up for our Events and CALs email to be notified whenever something is going on please feel free to sign up.
+If you would like to sign up for my Events and CALs email to be notified whenever something is going on please feel free to sign up.
 Note that sometimes this will result in daily emails while an event is ongoing!

 Or sign up to our weekly newsletters by adding your email in the box in the green section below!